platipodium/vinos/doc/joss/paper.md

 The user interface provides an interactive environment, perusing all NetLogo graphical features.
 Informational elements include a (georeferenced) map view, and several histograms and temporal scatter panels.
 Interactive elements include switches for toggling information on and off, choosers to toggle which information to show, buttons to control the simulation and sliders to adjust boundary conditions, such as the oil price.

 # Notable programming and software development features

-A notable programming feature is the integration of the legend with the (map) `view`, a feature that is lacking from the default capabilities of NetLogo.
-There have been discussions on how to implement a legend using the `plot` element, but so far this is the only NetLogo model known to the authors implementing a legend with the `view`.
+A notable programming feature is the integration of the legend with the `view`, a feature that is lacking from the default capabilities of NetLogo.
+There have been discussions on how to implement a legend using the `plot` element and using the `bitmap` extension [@Stackoverflow2018], but so far this is the only NetLogo model known to the authors implementing a legend with the `view` using basic agents.

 Currently, most NetLogo models have not used continuous integration (CI) and continous deployment (CD).
 With our implementation, we demonstrate how CI can be used for NetLogo by making use of NetLogo's `BehaviorSpace` tool that runs a suite of unit tests.
 We also use  `BehaviorSpace` for the CD of generating the resulting maps of fishing effort under different scenarios.